RPallas92/RPallas92.github.io/_posts/2025-06-30-math-parser.md

     }
 }
 ```
-This is simple and correct, but for a 1.5GB file like ours, this loop runs 1.5 billion times.
+This approach is simple and correct, but for a 1.5GB file like ours, this loop would execute 1.5 billion times.

 **The SIMD Way:**
-With SIMD (specifically, the AVX-512 instructions we use), the process is different:
+With SIMD (specifically, using AVX-512 instructions), the process is different:

 1.  **Load:** We load a big chunk of our input string (64 bytes at a time) into a wide 512-bit CPU register.
 2.  **Compare:** We use a single instruction (`_mm512_cmpeq_epi8_mask`) to compare all 64 bytes in our register against a template register that contains 64 copies of the `+` character.
 3.  **Get Mask:** The CPU returns a single 64-bit integer (`u64`) as a result.
 This is a **bitmask**.
-If the 5th bit of this integer is `1`, it means the 5th byte of our input chunk was a `+`.
+If the 5th bit of this integer is `1`, it indicates that the 5th byte of our input chunk was a `+`.

-In one instruction, we've done the work of 64 loop iterations.
-While using SIMD requires more complex code, the performance gains are worth it.
+In a single instruction, we have done the work of 64 loop iterations.
+While SIMD requires more complex code, the performance gains are worth it.

 #### The Code

-Here are the two key functions that implement our parallel strategy.
-First, `parallel_eval` orchestrates the process, and second, the `find_best_split_indices_simd` function uses SIMD to find the valid split points.
+Here are the two key functions that implement our parallel strategy: `parallel_eval` orchestrates the process, and `find_best_split_indices_simd` uses SIMD to find the valid split points.

 ```rust
 fn parallel_eval(input: &[u8], num_threads: usize) -> i64 {